-In Figure 5 and subsequent similar graphs, the distance along the river is measured from the most upstream point where cross section data is available (this point has a drainage basin area of 2.2 km).
-The large dots show the cells where cross section data were available from site surveys, while the small ones correspond to the cells with interpolated cross sections.
+In Figure 5 and subsequent similar graphs, the distance along the river is measured from the most upstream point for which cross-section data was available (this point has a drainage basin area of 2·2 km2).
+The large dots show the cells where cross-section data were available from site surveys, whreas the small ones correspond to the cells with interpolated crosssections.
 As can be seen in this figure, the acceptable discharge increases towards the downstream end of the river, but many restrictive areas present overflows at relatively low discharges.